nccgroup/Sniffle/README.md

 filter to avoid locking onto a spurious MAC address.
 Once the sniffer locks onto a MAC address, the RSSI filter will be disabled automatically by the sniff receiver script (except when the `-e` option is used).

+Most new BLE devices use Resolvable Private Addresses (RPAs) rather than fixed static or public addresses.
+While you can set up a MAC filter to a particular RPA, devices periodically change their RPA.
+RPAs can can be resolved (associated with a particular device) if the Identity Resolving Key (IRK) is known.
+Sniffle supports automated RPA resolution when the IRK is provided.
+This avoids the need to keep updating the MAC filter whenever the RPA changes.
+You can specify an IRK for Sniffle with the `-i` option; the IRK should be provided in hexadecimal format, with the most significant byte (MSB) first.
+Specifying an IRK allows Sniffle to channel hop with an advertiser the same way it does with a MAC filter.
+The IRK based MAC filtering feature (`-i`) is mutually exclusive with the static MAC filtering feature (`-m`).

 To enable following auxiliary pointers in Bluetooth 5 extended advertising, enable the `-e` option.
 To improve performance and reliability in extended